 Music or Relaxation CD's, Audio Books

-It’s fun to shop for my Bathing Ritual Basket; when I'm out and about, I always have an eye out for products and things that I can add to my basket and look forward to indulging in on Wednesday nights.
-Sometimes the splurge is a new scent or product sample, and sometimes its a $8 candy bar.
+When I'm out and about, I always have an eye out for products and things that I can add to my basket, sometimes the splurge is a new scent or product sample, and sometimes its a $8 candy bar.

 Celebrate Tub Time!